Dehydroalanine: Occurrence

 The dehydroalanine residue was first detected in nisin, a cyclic peptide with antimicrobial activity.
 Dehydroalanine is also present in some lantibiotics and microcystins.

 DHA can be formed from cysteine or serine by simple base catalysis without the need for an enzyme, which can happen during cooking and alkaline food preparation processes.
 It can then alkylate other amino acid residues, such as lysine, forming lysinoalanine cross-links and racemization of the original alanine.
 The resulting proteins have lower nutritional quality for some species but higher nutritional quality for others.
 Some lysinoalanines may also cause kidney enlargement in rats.

 Many dehydroalanine-containing peptides are toxic.

 A dehydroalanine residue was long thought to be an important electrophilic catalytic residue in histidine ammonia-lyase and phenylalanine ammonia-lyase enzymes, but the active residue was later found instead to be a different unsaturated alanine derivative — 3,5-dihydro-5-methyldiene-4H-imidazol-4-one — that is even more electrophilic.

+Chemical synthesis

+N-Acyl dehydroalanine derivatives have been synthesized by dehydration of serines using a tert-butoxycarbonate leaving group, or by conversion of Cysteine derivatives using various reagents for the elimination of the Thiol-group.

+Newest methods allow the gram-scale synthesis of various protected dehydroamino acids by electrochemical oxidation of the respective amino acid derivative in methanol, followed by acid-catalyzed elimination of methanol.